Mrithikahub/triggerpe/README.md

-# GigShield AI
+# TriggerPe

 ## Guidewire DEVTrails 2026 — Phase 2 Submission

-GigShield AI is a parametric income insurance platform built for food delivery workers in India.
+TriggerPe is a parametric income insurance platform built for food delivery workers in India.
 The platform is designed specifically for partners working with Swiggy, Zomato, Blinkit, Zepto, Amazon, and similar platforms who lose their daily earnings when external disruptions like heavy rain, extreme heat, or poor air quality make it impossible to work.

 The core idea is simple — when a disruption happens, the worker should not have to file a claim, call anyone, or prove anything.
 The system detects the disruption automatically and processes the payout without any action from the worker.